Law

 Move to Cyprus from Russia

 If you want to move to Cyprus from Russia you will be required to apply for a visa.
-All third party nationals, which includes Russian citizens as well, are required to comply with visa formalities for immigration to Cyprus, as per the applicable law.
+All third-party nationals, which include Russian citizens, are required to comply with visa formalities for immigration to Cyprus, as per the applicable law.

-The legislation provides for 2 main types of immigration formalities, established in accordance to the purpose of stay: 1) stays of maximum 90 days and 2) stays of minimum 90 days.
+The legislation provides for 2 main types of immigration formalities, established in accordance with the purpose of stay: 1) stays of maximum 90 days and 2) stays of minimum 90 days.

 The main difference between the 2 is that for Russians, visa formalities must be completed in both situations, but for long-term stays (of minimum 90 days), a residence permit in Cyprus will be required.
-If this will be the case, our immigration lawyers in Cyprus can assist you.
+When this is the case, our immigration lawyers in Cyprus can assist you.

 What are the basic conditions for Russians arriving in Cyprus?